Hendrixer/API-design-v4/lessons/07-auth/A-auth-middleware.md

 <br>

-`npm i jsonwebtokens bcrypt dotenv`
+`npm i jsonwebtoken bcrypt dotenv`
 <br>

 Create a new file `src/modules/auth` and add this: